 Learn more about Ohio’s car accident lawsuit filing deadline -- and other state laws that could impact your case -- in Car Accident Laws in Ohio.

-After any car accident in Ohio, car insurance coverage will almost certainly play a big role, whether you decide to make a claim under your own policy or with the other driver’s (the latter is known as a third party car insurance claim).
+After any car accident in Ohio, car insurance coverage will almost certainly play a big role, whether you decide to make a claim under your own policy or with the other driver’s carrier (the latter is known as a third party car insurance claim).
 Here is a brief overview of Ohio’s car insurance rules and requirements:

 For more details, check out Ohio Car Insurance Laws and Regulations.